doswelleth-zz/prodigy/README.md

 These answers should be structured in the contract in such a way that the student gets the answer right if the answer is factually correct.

-For instance, if the question is “Give an example of a runtime environment for modern web applications,” the answer may be “Javascript Runtime Environment (JRE)” or “.NET Runtime.”
+For instance, if the question is “Give an example of a runtime environment for modern web applications,” the answer may be “Javascript Runtime Environment” or “.NET Runtime.”
 Both answers are correct.

 However, it is not in the interest of a random player to structure questions in such ways, as the opportunity for students to solve them increases to O(log)n.